-The Board meets quarterly and meetings are open to all MRO students to attend as observers.
+The Board meetings are open to all MRO students to attend as observers.
 At present, the Board is meeting via Zoom.
-Those interested in observing can contact the training office for the Zoom link and relevant guidelines on attending.
+Formal students who are interested in observing can read the guidelines here.
+Meetings are held quarterly, usually February, May, August and December.

 The Board welcomes feedback on matters that individuals feel should be addressed.
 To raise a concern, you can contact a Board member directly, or email firstname.lastname@example.org.
 For matters related to MRO Ethical Guidelines or to contact our Ethics Committee, please look here.

 The Next Board Meeting is Sunday August 14th, 2022 at 1:15 pm EST.

 Another facet of the Monastery’s governance is the Board of Governors, comprised of all MRO Students who wish to participate.
 Board of Governors meetings are held every five years and help inform the evolutionary vision for the Monastery and the Order in practical terms as well as aspirationally and culturally.
 For a look at the suggestions and ideas that came out of our most recent Board of Governors meeting in 2020, click here.